best credit card processing for a small business featured image

 You should know that there are three types or models of pricing for processing plastic money, and they all come with their pros and cons.
 Most smaller businesses go for interchange-plus, but on the other hand, processors will always try to sell a tiered model of payments because that way, they will make more money.

-• Tiered pricing is probably not so transparent as the other two types.
-It combines assessment fees, interchange rates, and markups, by sorting them out in tiers.
+• Tiered pricing is probably not as transparent as the other two types.
+It combines assessment fees, interchange rates, and markups by sorting them out into tiers.
 However, it does not disclose which rates go to which tier, that is up to every processor, so merchants do not really know how much are they (over)paying the processor.
 However, this may be a good choice if most of your customers use debit cards.

 • Interchange-Plus is particularly suitable for smaller companies.
-Markups are separated from interchange and assessments, and you can see the processors markup, so it is all very transparent.
+Markups are separated from interchange fees and assessments, and you can see the processor markup, so it is all very transparent.
 Also, the markup stays the same regardless of the type of plastic your clients use.

 • Flat Rate is a very straightforward model.
 Processors who offer it will charge you a fixed percentage for every sale.
 It is the same for all types of cards, but they are usually slightly higher than the costs in the other two models.
 It is also a great option for businesses with lower monthly volume.